babashka/cli/README.md

    {:cmds []         :fn help}])
 ```

+Since cli 0.8.54 the order of `:cmds` in the table doesn't matter.

 ### Shared options

 Since cli 0.8.54, babashka.cli supports parsing shared options in between and before the subcommands.